Mail, Telephone & Tablet Privileges

 Grand Rapids, MI 49503

-- Cards no larger than 6x8 with no "glitter" or foreign substances.
-Cards may not be musical, plastic, plastic covered or blank.
+- Cards or items that contain glitter, foreign substance, musical, plastic, plastic covered or blank.

 - All publications and/or personal materials depicting any degree of nudity are not allowed.

 The Kent County Correctional Facility has the right to continually update this list and return any mail items that are deemed potentially harmful or may cause an unsecure environment in the inmate population.